Inherent Inconsistencies of Feature Importance: Introduction

-The study of feature importance can be divided into four different settings, across two axes: local and global, as well as data and model.
-Studies focusing on local interpretations seek to explain individual predictions (e.g., the role of each feature in a patient's diagnosis~\cite{kulesza2015principles}).
-On the other hand, studies focusing on global interpretation try to understand how each feature affects a phenomenon (e.g. the role of each gene in a particular disease~\cite{tan2018learning, fontana2013estimation}).
+Feature importance scores can be categorized by two main attributes: the scope, i.e. \emph{local} vs \emph{global}, and the objective, i.e. \emph{data} vs \emph{model}.
+Methods focusing on local interpretations seek to explain individual predictions (e.g., the role of each feature in a patient's diagnosis~\citep{kulesza2015principles}).
+Conversely, methods focusing on global interpretation try to understand how each feature affects a phenomenon (e.g., the role of each gene in a particular disease~\citep{tan2018learning, fontana2013estimation}).
 Along the second axis, the data and the model are distinguished by the type of conclusion required.
-The scientist seeks an explanation of the data, to infer conclusions about the world that are encoded in the data~\cite{danaee2017deep, mckinney2006machine, haljas2018bivariate}.
-The engineer, however, uses an explanation to monitor and debug a man-made system, to ensure it is working as intended, e.g. for security purposes~\cite{karlavs2022data, guo2018lemna}.
-Table~\ref{tab:2x2} maps feature importance research according to the local vs. global and data vs. model settings.
+The objective of explaining the data is to infer conclusions about the world that are encoded in the data, as the scientist does in his research~\citep{danaee2017deep, mckinney2006machine, haljas2018bivariate}.
+The objective of explaining the model, however, is to use an explanation to monitor and debug a model, to ensure it is working as intended (e.g., as the engineer does for security purposes~\citep{karlavs2022data, guo2018lemna}).

-Several studies have examined the relations between the different settings.
-For example, \citet{lundberg2020local} presented a global score that is computed by combining local scores, hence indicating that at least the local and the global settings are not independent.
-Nevertheless, most studies focus solely on one setting.
-The studies that do consider multiple settings, often do not present an explicit set of expectations from the relations between importance scores under the different settings.

-In this work, we define the expected behaviors of feature importance scores under different settings, and the expected relations between the settings.
-In Section~\ref{sec:setting} we define, using formal language, the value-function, the feature importance function, and the expected properties of these functions.
-For example, the \prop{Triviality} property (Definition~\ref{property:triviality}) requires that if the value of a set of features is non-zero, then it contains a feature with non-zero importance.
-We also add consistency requirements between the settings.
-The \prop{Importance Consistency} property (Definition~\ref{property:importanceconst}) requires that the global importance score is the expected value of the local importance scores.
-The \prop{Data-Model Equivalence} property (Definition~\ref{property:datamodel}) requires that a model that perfectly predicts the entire sample space will generate the same feature importance scores as those calculated on the data.

-Naturally, the next step in our inquiry is to seek feature importance scores that satisfy the required properties and are consistent between the settings.
-However, in Section~\ref{sec:inconsistencies} we show that it is impossible to define such importance scores.
-That is, properties of feature importance scores within and between setting contradict each other.
-Hence, there are inherent inconsistencies between the expected behaviors of feature importance scores in the different settings.

-We further exemplify practical gaps in feature importance scores when applied to specific dependency structures.
-We show that the presence of highly correlated features and collider variables yield inconsistent and misleading interpretations of feature importance.
-Therefore, the use of feature importance to study phenomena in the world might be deceiving even in the presence of unlimited data and perfect models.